-Choosing the right broadband provider is only half the battle - the right broadband hardware will equip you with the means to get onto the grid.
+Choosing the right broadband provider is only half the battle - the right broadband hardware will equip you with the means to get online.

-The importance of broadband hardware is often overlooked when searching for the right deal, but it's important to ensure that you've got the right hardware for your needs to make the most out of your broadband connection.
+The importance of broadband hardware is often overlooked when searching for the right deal, but it's important to make sure that you've got the right equipment for your needs, so you can make the most of your broadband connection.

 Hardware refers to the objects needed to get your broadband working - modems and routers, mostly.
 Faulty or out-of-date broadband hardware can affect the speed and quality of your connection, and may stop you getting online at all.